bibermann/just-kit/README.md

 If you already have a `justfile`, it gets extended, otherwise it's created for you.

-You will be presented with a pre-filtered list of `*.just` files to select from.
+It will enable and run the `pick` recipe, which presents you with a pre-filtered list of `*.just` files to pick from.

-Additionally, a `just-bash` symlink is created that you may source using `source just-bash` or `. just-bash` to profit from auto-completion for Typer scripts.
+Additionally, a `just-bash` symlink is created that you may source using `source just-bash` to profit from auto-completion for Typer scripts.
 It also runs `nvm use` for you.

 ### Re-configure (select just files to import)